ORLoopBench: Solver-in-the-Loop Benchmarks for Self-Correction and Behavioral Rationality in Operations Research: Abstract

 \section{Abstract}

-Operations Research practitioners routinely debug infeasible models through an iterative process: analyzing Irreducible Infeasible Subsystems (\IIS{}), identifying constraint conflicts, and systematically repairing formulations until feasibility is achieved.
-Yet existing LLM benchmarks evaluate OR as one-shot translation---given a problem description, generate solver code---ignoring this diagnostic loop entirely.
-We introduce two benchmarks that place the \textbf{solver in the evaluation loop}. \textbf{\ORDebug{}} evaluates iterative self-correction through 5,000+ problems spanning 9 error types; each repair action triggers solver re-execution and \IIS{} recomputation, providing deterministic, verifiable feedback. \textbf{\ORBias{}} evaluates behavioral rationality through 2,000 newsvendor instances (1,000 ID + 1,000 OOD), measuring systematic deviations from closed-form optimal policies.
-Across 26 models and 12,000+ samples, we find that domain-specific RLVR training enables an 8B model to surpass frontier APIs: 95.3\% vs 86.2\% recovery rate (+9.1\%), 62.4\% vs 47.8\% diagnostic accuracy (+14.6\%), and 2.25 vs 3.78 steps to resolution (1.7$\times$ faster).
-On \ORBias{}, curriculum training achieves the only negative ID$\rightarrow$OOD bias drift among models evaluated (-9.6\%), reducing systematic bias by 48\% (from 20.0\% to 10.4\%).
-These results demonstrate that process-level evaluation with verifiable oracles enables targeted training that outperforms scale.
+Operations Research practitioners debug infeasible models through an iterative process: inspecting Irreducible Infeasible Subsystems (\IIS{}), identifying constraint conflicts, and repairing formulations until feasibility is restored.
+Existing LLM benchmarks mostly treat OR as one-shot translation from problem descriptions to solver code, omitting this diagnostic loop.
+We formalize infeasible-model repair as a solver-in-the-loop Markov Decision Process in which each action triggers solver re-execution and \IIS{} recomputation, yielding deterministic, verifiable feedback.
+We introduce \textbf{\ORLoopBench{}}, a benchmark suite with two components: \textbf{\ORDebug{}} releases 5,362 LP/MILP repair instances, while \textbf{\ORBias{}} evaluates closed-form operational decision rationality across inventory settings.
+Solver-verified RLVR training enables an 8B model to surpass frontier APIs on LP repair (95.3\% vs 92.4\% \RRk{5}), improves diagnostic behavior, and transfers to MILP repair.
+The same evaluation exposes semantic drift in whole-model code regeneration: feasible regenerated MILPs can solve the wrong problem.
+Process-level evaluation with solver oracles enables targeted training for reliable OR self-correction.

 \textbf{Keywords:} Operations Research, Large Language Models, Self-Correction, Reinforcement Learning, Benchmark